gessinger-hj/gepard/README.md

 ## Release 1-4-3 Logging

-The new logging features are configurable at run-time:

 - Client Logging into central Log-File on Broker side by calling the method
   <br/>
   __client.log ( {object} o )__